nasa/fprime/Svc/Framer/docs/sdd.md

 `Svc::Framer` is a passive component.
 It is part of the standard path for F Prime data downlink.
-It accepts data packets from service layer components, typically instances of [`Svc::TlmChan`](../../TlmChan/docs/sdd.md), [`Svc::ActiveLogger`](../../ActiveLogger/docs/sdd.md), or [`Svc::FileDownlink`](../../FileDownlink/docs/sdd.md).
+It accepts data packets from service layer components, for example instances of [`Svc::TlmChan`](../../TlmChan/docs/sdd.md), [`Svc::ActiveLogger`](../../ActiveLogger/docs/sdd.md), or [`Svc::FileDownlink`](../../FileDownlink/docs/sdd.md).
-For each packet _P_ received, it wraps _P_ in a frame _F_ and sends _F_ to a component instance that downlinks frames, for example, [`Drv::TcpClient`](../../../Drv/TcpClient/docs/sdd.md).
+For each packet _P_ received, it wraps _P_ in a frame _F_ and sends _F_ to a byte stream driver that downlinks frames, for example, [`Drv::TcpClient`](../../../Drv/TcpClient/docs/sdd.md).

 When instantiating `Framer`, you must provide an implementation